-Bachelor of Science in Accountancy - Ateneo de Davao University.

-Graduate units in Master in Information Technology - University of Southeastern Philippines.
+Mr. Caangay holds a degree in Accountancy from the Ateneo de Davao University and earned graduate units in Master in Information Technology from the University of Southeastern Philippines.

-Mr. Caangay has been in the banking industry since 2003.
-Extensive banking experience in areas of audit and information technology management.
+Mr. Caangay is in the banking industry since 2003.
+His years of banking experience are mostly exposed in the areas of Audit and Information Technology management.